doablespace/ididit/README.md

    ```

    And retry the action (e.g., `adb connect ...`).
-7. Launch the app from VS Code or using `flutter run`.
+7. Launch the app from VS Code or using `flutter run --flavor dev`.

 ### Continuous integration and deployment